 Rule #4: Take care of yourself first

 Few things are as awful as knowing that you have money that you can’t use when you need it.
 If your investments are tied up and you find yourself in an emergency, you want to be able to deal with that comfortably.
 This money is kept in a cash or similar account that you can access very quickly to deal with unexpected payments like insurance excess or replacing the clutch cable on your car.
+We discuss this in the next post about having an emergency fund.

 As a rule of thumb, you want about three months’ worth of living expenses in this fund.
 The idea is if you lost your job with no severance package in place, you’ll be able to support yourself while you find another source of income.